Elsa García (gymnast): London Olympics

 She was the only Mexico WAG gymnast to compete at the 2012 Summer Olympics in London, United Kingdom.
 She injured her hands one day before qualifications and was only able to compete on two events.
 She scored 12.400 on balance beam, competing a roundoff Patterson dismount and 13.733 on floor.
-The music she used on her floor exercise was a fragment of the Zelda Medley by Lindsey Stirling, causing internet and gamer sensation, known as The Zelda Gymnast.
+The music she used on her floor exercise was a fragment of the Zelda Medley by Lindsey Stirling, causing her to receive attention from fans of the games series.
+Her sister suggested the song.